-- 1. Log into FAFSA.ed.gov, go to "Make FAFSA Corrections" and then go to the "School Selection" page. - 2.
-For other ways to add schools or for other FAFSA questions, go to FAFSA.ed.gov or call the Department of Education's Federal Student Aid Information Center at 1-800-4FED-AID.
+- 1. Log into StudentAid.gov, go to "Make FAFSA Corrections" and then go to "How to Review and Correct Your FAFSA Application" under Apply for Aid and then click on "Correct Mistakes or Make Updates to Your FAFSA Form." - 2.
+For other ways to add schools or for other FAFSA questions, go to StudentAid.gov or call the Department of Education's Federal Student Aid Information Center at 1-800-4FED-AID.

 You may be selected for a process called FAFSA verification.

 If so, your school(s) may ask you to document specific information or complete a form.
 Do so as quickly as possible to ensure the most accurate financial aid offer and to allow financial aid disbursement to occur on time.